-Docs: first verdict in five minutes
+Docs: first verdict in under a minute

 Everything a pipeline integrator needs, in the order you need it: one keyless call, what the JSON means, what your pipeline should do with each verdict, then a key for production.
 The deeper background lives on the method page; this page is the shortest correct path to a working integration.